in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 public void Todo() {}

-##### Caused by: java.lang.IllegalArgumentException: The servlets named [com.in28minutes.LoginServlet] and [webapp.LoginServlet] are both mapped to the url-pattern [/login.do] which is not permitted
+### Q :  Caused by: java.lang.IllegalArgumentException: The servlets named [com.in28minutes.LoginServlet] and [webapp.LoginServlet] are both mapped to the url-pattern [/login.do] which is not permitted

 Problem is because there are two servlets with same url pattern.

 To fix it, you can delete one of the LoginServlet classes.

-##### How is server picking up index.html and index.jsp even when they are not configured in web.xml?
+### Q :  How is server picking up index.html and index.jsp even when they are not configured in web.xml?

 These are present in the default web.xml present on the tomcat server.
 Thats why even when you don't provide a web.xml , these are picked up.